failmap/failmap/docs/source/topics/faq_end_users.md

-# History
+# FAQ for those on listed on failmap

-## These texts are kept for historical purposes.
+## Why Failmap?

 Many organizations (have to) transfer sensitive information over the internet.
 Sometimes they ask to share sensitive information with them via forms, mail and etcetera.
 Anyone should be able to use internet services without worrying